Backbase/backbase-openapi-tools/README.md

 # Release Notes
 BOAT is still under development and subject to change.

+## 0.1.8
+* Reversed normalization of schema names as that causes stack overflow errors.

 ## 0.1.7
 * Added configurable flag to add HttpServletRequest parameters to codegen'd server stubs.
 * Extract inline examples from the obtained OpenAPI spec and put them under '<output-dir>/examples/' as json files.